dyllamt/apache-sample/README.md

 # apache-sample
-Apache data system written for development in a local cluster and incramental deployment modifications for production environments.
-Great for learning about developing in the apache and kubernetes ecosystems.
+Apache data system written for easy development in a local cluster and incramental deployment modifications for production environments.
+Great for learning about developing in the apache and k8s ecosystems.

 ## System Design